 LC In Lieu of Lychee Tea Note

-Never seen lychee tea?
-Perhaps because you’ve never sought it out.
 As the authors note in their book, lychee tea is black tea scented with lychee fruit, a centuries-old tradition in China.
 And it’s more common than you may think.
 If, even after looking, you still can’t lay your hands on some, not to worry.
-Other Chinese black or oolong tea leaves will work in a pinch.
+Other Chinese black or oolong tea leaves will work in a pinch in place of lychee tea.

 Tea-Smoked Duck Breast Recipe